SURFZJY/EAST-caffe/README.md

 If you have more than one gpu, you can pass gpu ids to gpu_list(like --gpu_list=0,1,2,3)

 ### Demo

+You can download the pretrained MobileNetV3 model at https://pan.baidu.com/s/1NZ-nx-zXS6giXUqiVU4NTQ with the extract code 'wn5a'.

+And put it into snapshot directory.

+Then run

 ```
 python demo.py
 ```